 About the Program

-Through the Gastrointestinal Cancer Program, which is part of the Mayo Clinic Cancer Center, investigators conduct research about a wide range of cancers that affect the gastrointestinal system, including pancreas cancer, liver cancer, esophagus cancer and colon cancer.
-With a collaborative approach, physician-scientists investigate the pathogenesis, diagnosis, prevention, prognosis and treatment of gastrointestinal malignancies to reduce their incidence and to increase survival for people with gastrointestinal cancer.
+Investigators in the Gastrointestinal Cancer Program conduct research about a wide range of cancers that affect the gastrointestinal system, including pancreas cancer, liver cancer, esophagus cancer and colon cancer.
+The program aims to develop and pursue innovative science that will lead to practice-changing outcomes that reduce the incidence of gastrointestinal cancers and increase survival.

-The Gastrointestinal Cancer Program at Mayo Clinic focuses on two research themes:
+The Gastrointestinal Cancer Program focuses on four research areas:

-The Gastrointestinal Cancer Program also manages the Mayo Clinic Pancreatic Cancer SPORE.
+The Gastrointestinal Cancer Program also participates in the Mayo Clinic Pancreatic Cancer SPORE.
 The SPORE promotes research focused on understanding the causes of pancreatic cancer and the pathways by which pancreatic cancer progresses.
 The SPORE also develops interventions to treat pancreatic cancer.
-Read more about the Pancreatic Cancer SPORE.

-The Gastrointestinal Cancer Program at Mayo Clinic is directed by Tanios S. Bekaii-Saab, M.D.; Frank A. Sinicrope, M.D.; and Kenneth K. Wang, M.D.
+The Gastrointestinal Cancer Program is directed by Tanios S. Bekaii-Saab, M.D.; Martin E. Fernandez-Zapico, M.D.; and Frank A. Sinicrope, M.D.

-- Dr. Bekaii-Saab, a hematology consultant, is a professor of medicine at the Mayo Clinic College of Medicine and Science in Phoenix, Arizona.
+- Dr. Bekaii-Saab, a hematologist, is a professor of medicine at the Mayo Clinic College of Medicine and Science in Phoenix, Arizona.

-- Dr. Sinicrope, an oncology consultant, is a professor of medicine and of oncology at the Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
+- Dr. Sinicrope, an oncologist and a gastroenterologist, is a professor of medicine and of oncology at the Mayo Clinic College of Medicine and Science in Rochester, Minnesota.